-Explanation: This is a general or opening question which the interviewer will ask you early in the interview to start the conversation, learn more about you, and gather information they can use for subsequent questions.
+Explanation: This is a general or opening question which the interviewer will ask you early in the interview to start the conversation, learn more about you, and gather the information they can use for subsequent questions.

 Example: “Working as an insurance claim handler requires a broad range of skills.
 Probably the most important of these is attention to detail.
 You also have to be methodical, a good communicator, a good observer, and possess a great deal of patience.
 The final skill I’ll mention is the ability to read people to determine if they are being truthful with you.”

 Question: What are some of the typical questions you ask when investigating a claim?

 Explanation: This is an operational question.
 The interviewer is trying to determine how you go about performing the duties of this job.
 Operational questions are best answered directly with a brief description of the steps you take to accomplish the task about which they are asking.

 Example: “Since every claim is different, the questions I ask are situational.
 However, some of the commons ones I would ask for an auto accident would be:

 Where did the accident occur (locations, intersection, type of road, etc.)?